Baseball333/First-Chatbot/README.md

 Fifth Commit:
 The third file is perhaps the most important in this section of the repository.
 The JSON intents specify language protocols between the chatbot and user.

+Sixth Commit:
+After the intiaization of the JSON dependencies, the lem.py file is written.
+This file is based on lemmatization, which is the process of reducing an inflected word to its base.
+Lemmatization will sort the lists and view the output in the interpreter.